-Guests are not permitted to bring any outside food or beverages into Doug Mitchell Thunderbird Sports Centre.
-Containers including bottles, cans, thermos bottles, and plastic coolers are not permitted for the safety and protection of our guests.
+Guests are not permitted to bring any outside food or beverages into the Doug Mitchell Thunderbird Sports Centre.
+Concession stands will be open throughout the event.

-Handheld flags and fan signs are permitted in the arena, however, must not obstruct the view of or distract other patrons in the stands.
+Handheld flags and fan signs are permitted in the arena; however, must not obstruct the view of or distract other patrons in the stands.
 Skate Canada is not responsible for lost or damaged banners.
-Banners may be moved within the arena by venue staff to avoid obstructing the television view.

 Airhorns and noisemakers requiring batteries or compressed air are not permitted in the arena.
 Small handheld noisemakers may only be used following a skater’s program or during ice resurfacing.
-If flags, signs/banners and noisemakers become disruptive to fellow fans, Skate Canada will ask these items be stowed away.
+If flags, signs/banners, and noisemakers become disruptive to fellow fans, Skate Canada will ask that these items be stowed away.

 Yes, and it is important to keep your ticket with you to allow re-entry to the building.
-Be sure to check with door staff when leaving in case you require a hand stamp or special pass.
+Be sure to check with door staff when leaving to ensure your ticket is scanned out for future re-entry.